top of page

 2020 Vintage..

 Dero is a wine that comes in a brown paper bag, but that is also the label, glued onto a squat, brown glass bottle.
 Appropriate, per se.
 The fruit was sourced from Gumtree ads, ‘wanted’ notes on notice boards and ‘asking people in the street who I would strike up a conversation with’.
-In the end, Dero came from a Hoffmann vineyard in Ebenezer, Steinert in High Eden, Nathan Burley’s spot in Flaxman Valley, the Kolovic Family vineyard in Lyndoch and Ted McWatters Williamstown site.
+In the end, Dero came from a Hoffmann vineyard in Ebenezer, Steinert in Eden Valley, Nathan Burley’s spot in Flaxman Valley, the Kolovic Family vineyard in Lyndoch and Ted McWatters Williamstown site.
 Kudos.
 Sum of parts stuff, shades of Sami-Odi (and indeed reminiscent in the glass) with parcels that were picked between 11 and 15 Baume, but evening out to 13.8%.

 Inky, dark fruited, rich and spicy red.
 Scents of ripe forest berries, pipe tobacco, charcuterie, forest floor, walnut and wood polish.
 Flavours are dark fruited too, very spicy, a bit of boot polish and resin to taste, but fits the bill nicely and comes away dense but medium weight and with a web of fine, chocolatey tannins with a trail of breathy fruit and pulverised rock minerally feel lingering.
 Fine and fresh, lifted, an old school feel but a vitality to the wine.
 An absolute ripper – nailed it.